 You can now order your repeat prescriptions on-line.
 To apply for this service please visit our On-Line Services page.
 Please note that a registration form will need to be completed for each member of your household (over the age of 18 years only).

-If you are on long term medication, you may be able to have a repeat prescription without seeing a Doctor.
-Please choose one of the following:
+If you are on long term medication, you can order your repeat prescription using one of the following:

 - On-line Services – you will need to register to use this service (patients must be age 18 years and above).

-- Post in the repeat prescription box in reception.
+- Post your request in the repeat prescription box in reception.

 - Fax your request to our dedicated repeat prescription fax line on 01829 732244.